 Did you know that you must pay taxes on the profit from the sale of your home or investment property?
-Considering the highly high toll taxes can take from profits, this is one surprise it is better to avoid when you have made such a considerable investment of time and money.
-When the value of an investment in capital assets, such as real estate, experiences growth and subsequently sold, there is a tax on the capital gain at that time.
-When the acquisition sells, the capital gains are said to be realized by the investor.
+It is important to understand how much you will owe in taxes when deciding what to do.
+When the value of an investment, such as real estate, experiences growth and is then subsequently sold, there is a tax on the capital gain at that time.

 Planning your investments, from acquisition to resale, should be completed before you ever close on your first real estate investment.
 A significant part of this overall business plan should include avoiding capital gains taxes when it is time to exit a property.
 We will explore more about what Philadelphia home sellers need to know about capital gains taxes.